trisilshervantha/TRISIL-ESBPII/VMotion Migration in vSphere client .md

 ###Step 8 - Configure the other Virtual machine's VMotion Port. ###

-> Here you have to do the step 3 to step 7 the other Virtual machine.
+> Here you have to do the step 3 to step 7 for the other Virtual machine.
 >> Step 8.1 Click on Add Networking to create a new Virtual Switch.
 ![](http://i.imgur.com/9OmvD3M.jpg)